 - Remove the credit card company middleman where possible.
 Encourage customers to come directly to you and not the credit card company if they have any issues with their order.
 This can be done through frequent communication during and after the order process, and stating clearly what the customer’s options are when they receive their item.
 You can increase your chances of resolving a situation peaceably and without a chargeback.

 - Give customers options.
 Make it clear up-front that you’re willing to resolve issues without friction.
-For instance, Amazon allows customers to choose a full refund or a new item, and in many cases lets customers keep the original merchandise regardless, in an effort to keep up their customer satisfaction scores.
+For instance, Amazon allows customers to choose a full refund or a new item, and in many cases lets customers keep the original merchandise regardless, in an effort to keep up their customer satisfaction score, or CSAT.
 If you give them options to resolve their complaint, they may never think of resorting to a chargeback.

 - State and enforce a clear refund policy.
 First of all, make sure you have a refund policy, and that it’s unambiguous in terms of what you’ll refund and what is not eligible.
 The clearer you are, the better your chances when it comes to a dispute.
 We’ll also point out, however, that some countries strictly regulate the type of language you can use in your refund policies.
 We covered that in some detail in this post for digital business owners about refunds.